Faur/CTRNN/README.md

-# THIS IMPLEMENTATION IS NOT COMPLETE (I.E. NOT CORRET ATM)

 # CTRNN
-My TensorFlow implementation of a Continuous Time Recurrent Neural Network
+My TensorFlow implementation of a Continuous Time Recurrent Neural Network (CTRNN), as well as the Multiple Timescales RNN (MTRNN) extension

+## Project Status
+* 12017.07: Everything seems to work, and initial tests are successful.
+Code is ugly though